Managing Hypertension: Can Eating Rice Help?

 If you’re looking to switch things up, consider trying rice alternatives like quinoa, barley, or riced cauliflower.
 These options can also be combined with blood pressure-lowering foods for a nutritious meal.

-See also Cuckoo Rice Cooker Troubleshooting
+See also Wild Rice Roundup

 By incorporating rice into a balanced diet and combining it with other blood pressure-lowering foods, you can enjoy its nutritional benefits while managing your hypertension.
 With a bit of creativity and experimentation, rice can be a delicious and heart-healthy addition to your meals.